lane-webperformance/legion-starter-pack/docs/index.md

 	cd legion-starter-pack
 	npm install
 	node testcase.js

+This will run the test case with only one concurrent user.
+To run with many users (say, 50), try:

+	node testcase.js -n 50

 You can edit the `testcase.js` file to do anything you need.
 But before you do, the legion-starter-pack also contains examples and documentation to help you